Choosing between lover or spouse: You have a decision to make.

-Because, as you make this choice, you need to make the best choice concerning everyone (especially yourself).
+You need to make the best choice concerning everyone (especially yourself) as you make this choice.

-I’m Dr. Joe Beam, with Marriage Helper.
-We love having people watch our videos.
-You see that subscribe button right down there [on YouTube]?
-If you’d like to keep up with our videos as they come out, click subscribe and you’ll always be notified.
-We talk about all kinds of things having to do with relationships, including this one: “I am married to one person, but I am in love with another person.
-I’m trying to decide whether to end my marriage and go be with this other person.”
+My name is Dr. Joe Beam with Marriage Helper.
+We deal with all kinds of topics having to do with relationships, including this: “I am married to one person, but I am in love with another person.
+So I’m trying to decide whether to end my marriage and go be with this other person.”

 Now understand, it is a “kind” of love.
-You see, in the social sciences we can identify various kinds of love.
+In the social sciences, we can identify various kinds of love.
 By the way, the one we never try to identify is true love.
 Why?
 Because that’s whatever a person is feeling at the moment.
-It’s too subjective or too different per individuals.
-Therefore, we can’t really quantify or identify it.
+It’s too subjective or too different per individual.
+Therefore, we can’t quantify or identify it.

 But, there are many kinds of love we can identify.
-If you’re madly in love with this other person, then we can look at certain characteristics and classify it in the social sciences as limerence.
+For example, if you’re madly in love with this other person, we can look at specific characteristics and classify them as limerence in the social sciences.
 It’s a kind of love, without a doubt.
 It’s an intense kind of love.
 If you’d like to learn more about it, be sure to check out our other articles and videos.
 Look for the ones that talk about limerence.

 I understand it.
 I’ve experienced it.

-As a matter of fact, I’ve been in the very spot that you’re in now.
-I was married to one, and I was madly in love with another.
-I had to make a choice.
+I’ve been in the very spot that you’re in now.
+I was married to one woman, and I was madly in love with another.
+So I had to make a choice.

-“Will I end this marriage, will I divorce my wife, so I can go be with this person who is the love of my life?”
+“Will I end this marriage?
+Will I divorce my wife so I can go be with this person who is the true love of my life?”
 To me, it was the kind of thing that people today call “soulmates.”

-Believe me, I understand the intensity of that decision.
-But the very fact that you’re reading this means that you haven’t really decided.
+I understand the intensity of that decision.
+But the very fact that you’re reading this means that you haven’t decided.
 Now, I’ll suggest a thing or two that you should seriously consider if you’re trying to make that decision.
 What I would call “essential considerations.”

-First, Think About Who Your Decision Will Affect..
+First, Think About Who Your Decision Will Effect

-And by the way, it’s highly likely that either decision is going to wind up hurting you.
+And by the way, either decision is likely to wind up hurting you.